Course Catalog

 1 credit

-In this course students will improve their translation and interpretation skills while reading a selection of influential poets including Horace, Ovid, and Catullus.
+In this course, students will improve their translation and interpretation skills by reading works by influential authors, including Horace, Ovid, and Catullus.
 Weekly grammatical and vocabulary exercises will supplement the translation assignments.
 Additional emphasis will be placed on relevant historical, archaeological, and philosophical elements that are pertinent to the texts.

 1 credit

-In this course, students will read large selections of Vergil’s Aeneid in Latin.
+In this dual enrollment course, students will read large selections of Vergil’s Aeneid in Latin.
 The aim of this course is to improve the student’s ability to read, translate, analyze, and interpret Latin.
-Reading and interpretation of the text will be coupled with vocabulary and grammatical exercises.
+Reading and interpretation of the text will be accompanied by vocabulary and grammar exercises.
 Additional emphasis will be placed on relevant historical, archaeological, and philosophical elements.
-The student will gain substantial knowledge of the Latin language and develop a foundation for independent research skills appropriate for university philological research.
+The student will gain substantial knowledge of Latin and develop a foundation in independent research skills appropriate for university philological research.
+Note: An additional $145 fee is required.
+Students earn 4 University of Minnesota credits.

 Learning Lab